Creative Technology · AI Music Generation

 The speculative pre-generation layer provides the largest benefit for common genre-mood combinations.
 Highly unusual or very specific prompts don't benefit as much from pre-computation.

-Infrastructure Cost at Scale
+Infrastructure cost at scale

 When To Use This Approach